Skip to main content

 Schedule mandatory breaks every 45-50 minutes within your 18 hours and 20 minutes block.
 During breaks, move your body, hydrate, and eat a light snack if needed.
 Avoid caffeine in the second half of a long session if it is afternoon, as it may interfere with sleep later.
 These small investments in recovery keep your overall output high across the entire 18 hours and 20 minutes.

-Exam Simulation and 18 hours and 20 minutes Test Practice
+Movie and Documentary Viewing with 18 hours and 20 minutes Timers

 Frequently Asked Questions

-What recipes need a 18 hours and 20 minutes timer?
+What professional certifications benefit from 18 hours and 20 minutes practice sessions?

 What standardized exams require 18 hours and 20 minutes practice sessions?